 Performance assessments are a useful tool for the Board to measure current Board effectiveness and to identify opportunities for improvement.
 The Governance Committee leads the annual assessment process, including engaging with directors and analyzing and summarizing feedback received from the directors.
-From time to time, including most recently in late 2020, the Governance Committee engages a third party to assist with this process.
+From time to time, the Governance Committee engages a third party to assist with this process.
 The Governance Committee reports the results to the Board and identifies areas for improvement and, in consultation with the Board, develops action plans.
 Below are the highlights of the annual process.